kirill-tsimbaliuk/ShareFiles/README.md

 # ShareFiles
-Small program for WIndows to sending files using ecc encryption.
+A small utility for Windows(x64) to send files using elliptic curve encryption.

+## Installation
+Select the installation file for your system, download and run.
+The installation process will begin.

+## Using